fpsheaven/fpsbenchmark/README.md

 Mine for example is "C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive"

-Then,open console and type "map de_ancient"
+Then,open console and type "map de_ancient or map de_anubis"

 Lastly,type "exec benchmark" and then "benchmark".
 The test lasts approx 1min,so be patient.